VitaliiBorodii/simpleServer/README.md

       },
     "mongo": {
       "uri": {uri_to_connect_mongodb}
+    },
+    "https": {
+      "cert": {path to certificate file string},
+      "key": {path to key file string}
     }
   }`
-  4. Run 'node server':
-    </br>4.1 `node server` or `node server --https=false` will run http server
-    </br>4.2 `node server -https=true` or `node server --https=true` will run https server, but to do that you need to put 'server.key' and 'server.crt', ssl key and certificate files respectively, into '/config' directory.
+  3. Run 'npm start' to start server (To run https server, you need to put ssl key and certificate files, into '/config' directory and add them to main.json).

-Then application will print to console which server is running, go to {http|| https}://localhost:{port}/ to see the result.
+  4.
 ##Client side
 <b>There are several pages available:</b>
 #####/